 If you do these things, your composite resin fillings will likely last for many years.
 Plus, with these habits, you can help prevent the need for future fillings!

-Dr. Gregory and our team are dedicated to helping your smile stay happy and healthy for many years to come.
+Dr. Johnson and our team are dedicated to helping your smile stay happy and healthy for many years to come.
 Schedule an appointment with us today to experience the difference that expert, compassionate care can make.